alexhallam/tv/README.md

     tidy-viewer [FLAGS] [OPTIONS] [FILE]

 FLAGS:
     -d, --debug-mode                 Print object details to make it easier for the maintainer to find and resolve bugs.
-    -e, --extend-rows     Extended row beyond term width (do not truncate).
+    -e, --extend-width-and-length    Extended width beyond term width (do not truncate).
 Useful with `less -S`.
     -a, --color-always               Always force color output.
 Example `tv -a starwars.csv | less -R` or `tv -a starwars.csv | bat -p`.
 The `less` cli has the `-R` flag to parse colored output.
     -h, --help                       Prints help information
+    -D, --no-dimensions              Turns off dimensions of the data -R, --no-row-numbering           Turns off row numbering
     -V, --version                    Prints version information

 OPTIONS:
     -c, --color <color>